SensehacK/health-sense/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] My code follows the code style of this project.
 * [ ] I have read the **CONTRIBUTING** document.

+* [ ] Fixed merge conflicts with Master branch as base.

 - Documentation

 * [ ] My change requires a change to the documentation.